 Pops up a dialog where the user may choose several settings to be saved on a permanent basis.
-The only required settings that should be filled in are a default Postscript viewer (used for previewing the printer or direct Postscript output), and the paths to your latex and dvips executables (used for LaTeX->EPS preview).
-The rest are optional convenience settings (in particular you do not need a default HTML viewer or text editor since Java can render tese foramts natively).
+The only required setting that should be filled in is a default Postscript viewer (used for previewing the printer or direct Postscript output).
+The rest are optional convenience settings (in particular you do not need a default HTML viewer or text editor since Java can render these formats natively).